superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 ## Running your Vector-Search-based recommendation system

 Now that you have your recommendation system set up, you're ready to run the flask server and access it via your internet browser.
 Et voilà!
 Your application is up and running.
-Let's add some parameters in the bar and get some recommendations.
+Let's add some parameters in the "search filters" bar and get some recommendations.
 The results will be displayed on an HTML template, as shown below.

 ![frontend](../assets/use_cases/vector_search_based_recommender_system/image2.png)